lucasbretana/BKP-Dropbox/README.md

 --------------------------------------------------------------------------------
 # TODO
   - create the installer for the vimrc in HOME
-  - Test the installer for the bashrc in HOME
+  - test the installer for the bashrc in HOME
-  - Test the installer for the bash_aliases in HOME
+  - test the installer for the bash_aliases in HOME

 # References
   - http://vim.wikia.com/wiki/Example_vimrc